 THIS REFERENCE OFFER IS MADE BY:

-NBNetCo (also referred to as the “SE” or “Access Provider”)
+BNET B.S.C. (also referred to as the “Access Provider”)

-ON: 30 May 2019
+ON: XX [date of the TRA approval]

 BACKGROUND:

-Under Article 40(bis)(a) of the Telecommunications Law (the “Law”), it is stated that the Authority “… shall make the Fixed Telecommunications Infrastructure Network License available.
+Under Article 40(bis)(a) of the Telecommunications Law (the “Law”), it is stated that the Authority “[…] shall make the Fixed Telecommunications Infrastructure Network License available.
 Unless the Authority determines otherwise, non-holders of this license shall not deploy or maintain a fixed telecommunications infrastructure in the Kingdom, including in relation to the deployment and ownership of ducts and fibre optics.”

-On 30 May 2019 the Authority, pursuant to the requirements of Article 40(bis)(a) of the Law, granted the SE the Fixed Telecommunications Infrastructure Network License (the “SE License”).
+On 30 May 2019 the Authority, pursuant to the requirements of Article 40(bis)(a) of the Law, granted the SE the Fixed Telecommunications Infrastructure Network License (the “BNET License”).

+The Resolution No. (17) of the year 2020 Promulgating the Fifth National Telecommunications Plan (NTP5), issued on 25 October 2020, confirmed consistent with the ‘single network objective’ the role of BNET as owner and operator of the fibre-based national broadband network in the Kingdom, providing equivalent access to all other licensees on equivalent terms and conditions.
+BNET’s national broadband network is also considered an essential input for mobile operators, with fibre backhaul and fronthaul being an increasingly important input to mobile data services, including 5G services.

-The SE License requires the SE to provide all Licensed Operators with wholesale services and products on the terms set out in this Reference Offer and/or as required by the Law and/or the SE License.
+The BNET License requires BNET to provide all Licensed Operators with wholesale services and products on the terms set out in this Reference Offer and/or as required by the Law and/or the BNET License.

+BNET is fully committed to supply such products or services on an equivalence of input basis and consistent with the principles of transparency and non-discrimination, without any differences between BNET’s Affiliates, which are Licensed Operators, and any other Licensed Operators.

-Pursuant to section 4.9 of the SE License, the SE is required “At the request of the Regulator and/or every twenty-four (24) months (whichever is the shorter)… [to] submit a draft Reference Offer for the Regulator’s approval within a period of time determined by the Regulator”.
+Pursuant to section 4.9 of the BNET License, BNET is required “At the request of the Regulator and/or every twenty-four (24) months (whichever is the shorter)… [to] submit a draft Reference Offer for the Regulator’s approval within a period of time determined by the Regulator”.

-Pursuant to section 4.10 of the SE License, following approval by the Authority of the draft Reference Offer, the SE shall “within two weeks of the approval… publish the Reference Offer in the version approved on its website… Any proposed change (including updates) to the terms of the Reference Offer shall require the prior written approval of the Regulator”.
+Pursuant to section 4.10 of the BNET License, following approval by the Authority of the draft Reference Offer, BNET shall “within two weeks of the approval… publish the Reference Offer in the version approved on its website… Any proposed change (including updates) to the terms of the Reference Offer shall require the prior written approval of the Regulator”.

-Pursuant to section 4.1.2 of the SE License the SE is obligated to abide by the terms of this Reference Offer.
+Pursuant to section 4.1.2 of the BNET License BNET is obligated to abide by the terms of this Reference Offer.

-Pursuant to section 27.1 of the SE License, the SE is obligated, from the Effective Date of the SE License, to provide the Licensed Services in accordance with the Reference Offer.
+Pursuant to section 27.1 of the BNET License, BNET is obligated, from the Effective Date of the BNET License, to provide the Licensed Services in accordance with the Reference Offer.

-All terms used but not otherwise defined shall have the meanings ascribed to them in the Law or the SE License (as appropriate).
+All terms used but not otherwise defined shall have the meanings ascribed to them in the Law or the BNET License (as appropriate).

-UNDERSTANDING THE STRUCTURE OF THIS REFERENCE OFFER
+THE STRUCTURE OF THIS REFERENCE OFFER AND ORDER OF PRECEDENCE

+This Reference Offer sets out the terms and conditions on which the Access Provider will, subject to conclusion of a written contract between the Access Seeker and the Access Provider and fulfilment by the Access Seeker of its obligations thereunder, provide the Services covered by this Reference Offer as described in detail in the Service Descriptions to the Access Seeker.

+This Reference Offer has been submitted to the Authority for their review and approval and becomes effective on the date of an approval or an order of the Authority, (as appropriate) (RO Effective Date).

 This Reference Offer comprises:

-Clauses 1 to 6, which are the Main Body Terms of this Reference Offer;
+Clauses 1 to 6, which are the Main Body of this Reference Offer including its Annex New Service Order and New Service Order Process;